APSIS-ANALYSIS/PERIGEE/README.md

 make
 ```
 Of course you may add `-j2` to run Makefile with 2 threads.
 If the make complains about the auto keyword or the nullptr, your default compiler does not support C++11.
 You may add `set (CMAKE_CXX_STANDARD 11)` in your .cmake configuration file to enforce the C++11 standard.

+## Tutorial
+Here we demonstrate how to run a simple job.
+Assume one has built the heat equation solver.
+There will be a suit of executable binaries generated in the build folder.
+In general, one has to run the following commands to perform the simulation.
+* Run a preprocessor to prepare the mesh, assign boundary conditions, and partition the mesh.
+The preprocessor is a serial code and potentially should be run on a large memory node if you are handling very a large mesh.
+* Run an analysis code in parallel to solve the partial differential equations.
+* Run a preprocessor for postprocessing.
+This step repartition the mesh to make preparation for postprocessing.
+Postprocessing may include visualization, error calculation, etc. Similar to the preprocessor, this routine should be run in serial and it may consume a lot memory if your mesh is very fine.
+With this routine, we are able to run the postprocessing routine with different number of CPUs.
+* Run a postprocessor in parallel.
+Often, this step refers to the visualization of the solutions.
+The visualzation routine will read the solution binary files and write the data into (parallel) vtu/vtp format.

 ## References
 ### Finite Element Method